Anshuman71/react-native-stories/Readme.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/letsjynx/react-native-stories/tags).

 ## Authors

 - **Anshuman Bhardwaj** - _Initial work_ - [Anshuman71](https://github.com/Anshuman71)

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments